Improve cooperative governance across the three spheres of government in

 partnership with institutions of traditional leadership, thereby ensuring that

-provinces and municipalities carry out service delivery and development
+provinces and municipalities carry out their service delivery and development

 The Department of Cooperative Governance is mandated to: develop and monitor

-the implementation of national policy and legislation, seeking to transform
+the implementation of national policy and legislation; transform and

 structures to enable integrated service delivery and implementation within

 government; and promote sustainable development by providing support to and